codingMustache/codingMustache/README.md

 ## Joke of the Day

-Scientists finally did a study on forks.
-It's about tine!
+The first time I got a universal remote control I thought to myself, "This changes everything"

 ## Daily Trivia

-Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
+Which programming language was developed by Sun Microsystems in 1995?
- 1. 32.0 kHz
+ 1. Python
- 2. 1.5 MHz
+ 2. Solaris OS
- 3. 44.1 kHz
+ 3. C++
- 4. 20.5 kHz
+ 4. Java

 <details>
   <summary>Answer</summary>
-  44.1 kHz
+  Java
 </details>